-Showcase NANPA (North American Nature Photography Assocation) - Expressions Magazine 2018 - will feature Grey Crowned Cranes receiving Best Of Show - and Two Snowys the Judges' Choice Award.
+Showcase NANPA (North American Nature Photography Assocation) - Expressions Magazine 2018 - featured Grey Crowned Cranes receiving Best Of Show - and Two Snowys the Judges' Choice Award.

 I am proud to be on the cover and included in Brooke Jensen's award winning LensWorks for the August issue #131.
 If you don't know this 96 page book, check it out.
 The premise of LensWork is that photography is more than mere craft.
 Photography is, or can be, a way of life.
 LensWork is a 96-page, 8½x7” paperback periodical — a book-quality, paper-based, anthology-style bimonthly publication.